Stafford, Rams hold off Falcons for 31-27 victory

-Cooper Kupp had two TD catches for the defending Super Bowl champions, who bounced back from a disappointing defeat against the Buffalo Bills in their season opener.

-Atlanta — which has started 0-2 for the third straight year — trailed 28-3 early in the third quarter before mounting a comeback.
+The defending Super Bowl champions led the entire game.
+But they nearly blew a 28-3 third-quarter lead that would have given the young Falcons an unlikely comeback of their own from that infamous score – Atlanta’s lead in the 2017 Super Bowl before New England rallied to win – to celebrate.

+Mariota had second-half touchdown passes to Drake London and Olamide Zaccheaus to bring the Falcons within 31-17.
+Special teams and defense then came through to give the veteran quarterback a final chance.

-Troy Anderson blocked a punt that Lorenzo Carter returned 26 yards for a touchdown, and a 2-point conversion pass from Marcus Mariota to Drake London brought the Falcons within 31-25 with 5:06 remaining.
+Troy Anderson blocked a punt that Lorenzo Carter returned 26 yards for a touchdown, and a 2-point conversion pass from Mariota to London brought the Falcons within 31-25 with 5:06 remaining.
+It is the first time since 1990 that the Falcons have blocked a punt in a regular-season game and returned it for a TD.
+The most recent came in a 2003 playoff game against Green Bay.

 Los Angeles turned it over on their ensuing drive when Darren Hall forced Kupp to fumble and recovered it at the Rams 37.
-On third-and-13 from the Rams 24, Mariota tried to find Bryan Edwards, but it was picked off by Ramsey.
+Mariota got the Falcons to the Rams 24 before throwing the fateful interception.

+”That’s on me, I’ve got to do a better job of communicating that across the board,” said Mariota, who was 17 of 26 for 196 yards with two touchdowns and two interceptions. ”I think, kind of throughout the game I could have done a better job operationally and just communicating with the guys so that everybody’s on the same page.”

 Los Angeles took a safety when returner Brandon Powell ran out of the end zone on punt formation after a three-and-out.
-After the free kick, Atlanta had one final chance at the Falcons 40, but Mariota was sacked before he could get a Hail Mary attempt off on the final play.
+After the free kick, Atlanta took over at the Falcons 40, but Mariota was sacked before he could get a Hail Mary attempt off on the final play to ensure Atlanta’s fourth straight 0-2 start.

+”There’s a lot of different, very uncharacteristic things, but they happened.
+And we still found a way,” Rams coach Sean McVay said. ”We’re not going to run away from some of the things that we didn’t do well today.
+But we’re also going to allow ourselves to appreciate being able to come away with a win.”

+Matthew Stafford threw for 272 yards and three touchdowns and Cooper Kupp had two TD catches for the Rams, who bounced back from a disappointing defeat against the Buffalo Bills in their season opener.

 Stafford completed his first 12 passes en route to going 27 of 36.
 Kupp had 11 catches for 108 yards and touchdowns on consecutive drives in the second and third quarters.

-Mariota was 17 of 26 for 196 yards with two touchdowns and two interceptions.

-London, the No. 8 overall pick who went to college at Southern California, had eight catches for 86 yards, including his first touchdown during the third quarter.
+London, the No. 8 overall pick who went to college at Southern California, had eight catches for 86 yards, including his first touchdown during the third quarter – a 4-yard catch from Mariota to bring Atlanta within 28-10.

-The Falcons were able to move the ball in the first half, but were done in by mistakes.
-They got the opening kickoff and went 49 yards before Younghoe Koo was wide left on a 44-yard field goal attempt.
-Los Angeles would convert that into a touchdown when Stafford connected with Allen Robinson for a 1-yard TD.

-Atlanta then turned it over on downs on its next possession when Patterson was stopped by Bobby Wagner and Greg Gaines.
-The Rams made took advantage of the short field and scored eight plays later when Darrell Henderson went 8 yards around right guard to make it 14-0 with 9:34 remaining in the second quarter.

 INJURIES